kylecorry31/Trail-Sense/app/src/main/res/raw/importing_maps.md

 ### From the map grid

 If you took a picture of a printed map or downloaded a map online (ex.
-Caltopo), you can use the grid lines on the map to calculate the location of several features, and enter them into Trail Sense by tapping on them on the map and entering their grid coordinates.
+CalTopo), you can use the grid lines on the map to calculate the location of several features, and enter them into Trail Sense by tapping on them on the map and entering their grid coordinates.
 See the 'Using printed maps' guide for how to get coordinates from a map.

 The intersection points between gridlines are the easiest to calibrate off of.